Superstition Mountains - Lost Dutchman

 Sedona Scenic Byway

 This is an easy pull off on the road near the start of the Bell Rock Pathway.
 The first two photos were taken on an overcast day, and the second two on a partly cloudy day.
 The sun will set on your right hand side of bell rock, which makes for super glowy orange colors and great dimension.
-This lot has limited parking, so using the shuttle service Thursday through Sunday is highly recommended (there's no fee for parking at the park and ride location).
-Parking at the trail is $5 per car.
+This lot has limited parking, and is restricted Thursday through Sunday to using the Sedona shuttle service (there's no fee for parking at the park and ride location listed here).
+Parking at the trail Monday through Wednesday is $5 per vehicle, and tickets can be purchased in the on-site kiosk with a credit card.

 Cathedral has iconic views, with about a 1.2 mile hike (more like scramble) to the top.
 They just did construction on this path so it's a little more passable, but it's not for the faint of heart.
 This spot can get especially busy on weekends, so getting iconic shots is going to be limited to sunrise only, and a climb in the dark.
 This trail is now accessible via Sedona's Thursday through Sunday shuttle service which will definitely help with accessibility!
 It's gorgeous at the bottom of the trail, too, and sunset times work during the off season weekdays, May through August.